JuanD5/JuanD5/README.md

-# Hi there my name is Juan David 👋
+# Hi there my name is Juan David 👋.

-## Im a self taught data scientist and machine learning engineer from Bogotá Colombia.
+## I am  a self taught data scientist and machine learning engineer from Bogotá Colombia.

 ### 🔭 I’m currently seeking for a job as data scientist or machine learning engineer in which I can bring my knowledge to solve real life problems with a team 🤝.